ArminKleinert/NeonLyra/README.md

   - Any function or variable with a name which does not start with a '%' is public automatically.
   - More functions and macros.
   - Better documentation, again.
+- 0.1.9
+  - Using more destructuring.
+  - Using more quasiquoting and unquoting.

 ## Known bugs